morethankk/XRD-AutoAnalyzer-PyTorch-full/README.md

 This is a PyTorch implementation of the [XRD-AutoAnalyzer](https://github.com/njszym/XRD-AutoAnalyzer.git) project, designed for automatic identification of phases in X-ray diffraction (XRD) patterns.

+## New method
+📌 XRDNetWithDynamic
+✨ Features
+- Large-Kernel Convolution (LKConv)
+A fixed convolution with kernel_size=101 provides a wide receptive field to capture long-range correlations in XRD patterns.

+- Dynamic Depthwise Convolution (DynamicConv1D)
+Generates a 3×1 kernel adaptively for each sample and each channel, enabling input-dependent feature extraction.

+- Fusion Mechanism
+Combines the outputs of large-kernel convolution and dynamic convolution with the backbone features for better global–local balance.

+🛠 Usage
+python construct_xrd_model.py --use_dynamic

 ## Installation

 The package can be installed as follows: